| WMU News

 The event will feature musical performances by Gabriel Estrada III, a Mariachi singer who will present songs from Mexico, and Grupo Evolución, a duo from Holland, Michigan, that will present traditional Tex-Mex music.
 Also performing will be Dominicano Ensemble, a three-person group of WMU music students featuring Daniela Franchesca Peña Cabreja, who will be singing songs from throughout Latin America and Spain.

-The reception in honor of "Alma Latina's" 40th anniversary is planned for 4:30 to 6 p.m.
+The reception in honor of "Alma Latina's" 40th anniversary is planned for 4 to 6 p.m.
 Thursday, Oct.
-5, in WMUK's Takeda Performance Studio.
+5, on Sprau Tower's 10th floor.
 The program first aired on WMUK in 1977 and plays music from every corner of Latin America.
 Scores of WMU student volunteers have helped keep the program going over the decades.
 Now, the program is the longest-running Spanish-language radio show in the Kalamazoo area.

 Other scheduled events